sagargouda/React-learnings/Day3/notes.md

 11) there are 3 arguements when i create elements 1. what i wanna create , 2. id or classes 3. children

-12) react create elemnt is not html element , it basically creates an object so when we render the elemnts to dom it becomes a html element.
+12) react elemnt is not html element , it basically creates an object so when we render the elemnts to dom it becomes a html element.

-13) whatever happpens inside react will happpen in root
+13) whatever happpens inside react will happpen in root , when we do recat.create element it created a react element which is a js object and when we do root.render it takes react element and converts to html elment and replace in html

 14) in javacsript react element is just an object

-15) facebook developers created something called JSX , it is a javascript syntax and also jsx is not part of react , jsx is just a syntax extension of js.
+15) facebook developers created something called JSX , it is a javascript syntax and also jsx is not part of react , jsx is just a syntax extension of js. we can write react without jsx also.

 16) jsx is difffrent than html , not html inside js , jsx is html like syntax